BestReviews is reader-supported and may earn an affiliate commission. Details

 Toasts evenly in both slots.
 Shiny and classic looking.
 Removable crumb tray makes cleaning easy.
 Six levels and 5 functions including defrost.
 Fingerprint-resistant sides.
 Outside walls stay cool.

 Lower settings do not tend to put a "toast" level of crispy crumbs on the bread.

 Seven easy-access settings for toast, bagels, waffles, and more.
 Stainless steel design for tough exterior and 2 wide slots for more space and functionality — especially for bagels and buns.
-Many buyers note how well the defrost feature works for frozen products without sacrificing quality.
+The defrost feature works well without sacrificing quality.

-Great toaster from a staple of affordable kitchen products.
+Great toaster from a well-known brand.
 Simple design with a lift lever, 2 wide slots, and easy-to-spot buttons for bagels and frozen products.
 Works 50% faster than previous models.
 Includes several shade settings from light orange to dark brown.